fire-eggs/Danbooru2021/browser/README.md

 - change "Delete" to "Hide"
 - add ability to include "hidden" images in the image set
 - tweak the 'look' of controls (e.g. add padding)
+- save and restore window sizes and positions